LizaCharles/team/README.md

 -**Farah Wael:** An awesome 20 years old BI student, in the German University in Cairo!

--**Samira Mahmoud:** I am a BI student in my third year.I am 21 years old.
+-**Samira Mahmoud:** I am a BI student in my third year.I am 21 years old!